philpennock/talk-webhooks/talk.md

 Or use IFTTT: "IF This, Then That".
 But be sure to understand their business model first.
 They support more than just webhooks.

+Or use Zapier.
+They have a paid option.

+For breadth, the middleware plumbers support far more than just hooks, but that's the conceptual core.

 ---

 # Misc ideas